Home - Contents - Catalogs - Falconers section - Powered winch

 Similar to the Hoop Spools are the Shantitm Yo-Yo spools.
 Originally made for fishing, they are asymmetrical; one side flange slants outwards which allows line to spin off if you lie them down flat or turn them sideways.
 They look pretty strong, too.
 I like using them, but if the kite suddenly tugs hard the line can fly off uncontrollably, and they're more awkward to use for winding in.

-To my knowledge the only deep sky reels being made today are experimental.
-The "8 inch Deep Sky Reel" from Into the Wind, in Boulder, Colorado, USA, is not being made any more.
+To my knowledge the only deep sky reels being made today are experimental, i.e. one-offs or a small batch of two or three.
+The "8 inch Deep Sky Reel" from Into the Wind, in Boulder, Colorado, USA, may not being made any more.
 This reel is very nicely balanced.
 It's an almost perfect replica of one of Gabriel's reels from the Round Pond in Kensington Gardens, Hyde Park, London, from the 1970s.
 They're not too big and they're not too small.
 They may be available second hand.

 The finish is nice and smooth and so is its spinning - it is so perfectly made there is no detectable wobble when it spins.
 The gap between the hand plate and the moving spool is protected, as on Gabriel's originals, with a thin plywood disk to keep the line from inadvertently winding around the hub inside.

 If I have any comfortable webbing on hand, I sometimes change the webbing on a reel to suit.
 I learned from Thorsten Schacht in Copenhagen how to use two overlapping strips of thick, stretchy webbing, attached at one end only and adjusted with Velcro® for a perfect, comfortable fit.
 Sometimes people put a pad under where the heel of the hand rests, and some people use thin, flat nuts for the main nut under the palm of the hand, or replace the center nut with a domed one.
-Some flyers add a suitable cupboard handle to grab on to; it's a personal choice, easily done.
+Some flyers add some sort suitable handle to grab on to; it's a personal choice, easily done, but be careful not to have it stand too tall, causing you to bend your wrist awkwardly.

 Another thing to watch out for on a deep sky reel is that there is no gap between the fixed part and the rotating part for the line to sneak down in to when you least expect it.
 Gabriel went to a lot of trouble to make an extra piece of thin ply to cover this gap, and there is good reason why.
-Some commercial reels are sold with no covering whatsoever over the axle, and it only takes once over the side to grind a weak spot in the line.
-Also, avoid reels made with a curved core or hub, as these are just guaranteed to cause birds' nests and line jams.
+Some commercial reels are sold with no covering whatsoever over the axle, and it only takes once over the side to grind a weak spot in the line or wind multiple turns of line around the axle.
+Also, avoid reels made with a curved core or hub, as these are guaranteed to cause birds' nests and line jams unless enough line is left on the reel to keep a level surface on the line.
+You will be watching the kite, not the reel most of the time, and should wind line on level without having to watch it constantly.

 In an emergency it might be necessary to drop the reel suddenly, so avoid any contraption that's somehow attached to your person in such a way that it can't be dropped quickly.
 In the photo here the straps on both reels are closed with quick-release velcro.